Cell (novel): Reception

 The book generally received positive reviews from critics.
 Publishers Weekly described it as "a glib, technophobic but compelling look at the end of civilization" and full of "jaunty and witty" sociological observations.
 Stephen King scholar Bev Vincent said "It's a dark, gritty, pessimistic novel in many ways and stands in stark contrast to the fundamental optimism of The Stand".

 Film adaptation

-On March 8, 2006, website Ain't It Cool News announced that Dimension Films had bought the film rights to the book and would produce a film to be directed by Eli Roth (Hostel, Cabin Fever) for a 2009 release.
+In 2006, Ain't It Cool News announced that Dimension Films had bought the film rights to the book and would produce a film to be directed by Eli Roth for a 2009 release.
+Roth, a fan of the novel, said he wanted to do a Roland Emmerich-style film that shows the worldwide collapse of civilization and its immediate aftermath, something that most zombie films did not show.

-Said Roth about his approach to the film: